Last updated：2021-10-29 17:57:41

 An IAM role is a virtual identity.
 IAM roles, entity users such as IAM users and IAM groups, and textbook roles have the following differences:

 Based on trusted entities, IAM supports the following three types of roles:

-|entity||The initiator of an action.
+An entity is the initiator of an operation.
 Currently, Kingsoft Cloud supports two types of entities: account and IAM user.